Ibodullaev/Passport-scanner-app/README.md

 # Passport-scanner-app
 Scanning passport by our app and getting info right away.
+This project is team work.
 ### Using OCR
 We will use OCR to read the data from passports using scanners.